JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_dependencies.md

 </idea-plugin>
 ```

-Then create a file called `withKotlin.xml`, in the same directory as the main `plugin.xml` file.
+Then create a file called `myPluginId-withKotlin.xml`, in the same directory as the main `plugin.xml` file.
 In that file, define an annotator for Kotlin:

-_withKotlin.xml_
+_myPluginId-withKotlin.xml_

 ```xml
 <idea-plugin>